3 Ways to Keep Image Aspect Ratio In HTML CSS

 Fill:

-Following up with the above example, what if we want the image to be contained within fixed dimensions, but scaled proportionally to the aspect ratio?
+What if we want an image to be contained within fixed dimensions, but scaled proportionally to the aspect ratio?
 Introducing object-fit.

 • none – The default if not defined, the image will not be resized.